 Four-year Initiatives What we planned for 2021-2022 Comments Status Enrich the lives of older residents and people with disabilities with Deliver Council's annual Seniors Festival, programs and activities to enhance participation and social inclusion The Positive Ageing team continues to support participation and social inclusion through a broad range of programs.
-Planning is well progressed for the next Seniors Festival in Oct 2022. ⊘ opportunities to enable participation and independent living Promote University of the Third Age (U3A) and its diversity of programs The operations of the Frankston U3A continue to be supported and promoted through the Karingal PLACE Community Hub.
-Council recently approved a \$10,000 grant (recurrent for three years) to further support and promote these important programs operated by the Frankston U3A. t Develop and deliver Council's Disability Action Plan Council's Disability Action Plan was adopted by Council in October 2021.
-The plan contains various initiatives to increase active participation in the community, increase social inclusion, engagement and mental wellbeing, support respectful relationships, and reduce barriers to education and employment.
-Facilitate improved access for people with disabilities to services and transport options Council's diversity officer and the Disability, Access and Inclusion Committee have played an important role in contributing to a range of plans and strategies (such as the Transport Strategy and the Public Toilets strategy) to improve participation and opportunities for people with disabilities. • Support and promote Culturally and Linguistically Diverse (CALD) seniors groups The Positive Ageing team has continued to provide support for bi-cultural workers and community health champions to support broad community access to COVID-19 vaccines.
-Opportunities have been provided for Culturally and Linguistically Diverse (CALD) groups and places of worship to host Peninsula Health's pop-up vaccine clinics or have Monash Health's vaccine bus attend meeting locations. ⊘
+Planning is well progressed for the next Seniors Festival in Oct 2022. and independent Community Hub.
+Council recently approved a \$10,0 living (recurrent for three years) to further support and protection these important programs operated by the Frankston The operations of the Frankston U3A continue to be supported and promoted through the Karingal PLACE Community Hub.
+Council recently approved a \$10,000 grant (recurrent for three years) to further support and promote these important programs operated by the Frankston U3A.
+Develop and deliver Council's Disability Action Plan Council's Disability Action Plan was adopted by Council in October 2021.
+The plan contains various initiatives to increase active participation in the community, increase social inclusion, engagement and mental wellbeing, support respectful relationships, and reduce barriers to education and employment. • Facilitate improved access for people with disabilities to services and transport options Council's diversity officer and the Disability, Access and Inclusion Committee have played an important role in contributing to a range of plans and strategies (such as the Transport Strategy and the Public Toilets strategy) to improve participation and opportunities for people with disabilities. • Support and promote Culturally and Linguistically Diverse (CALD) seniors groups The Positive Ageing team has continued to provide support for bi-cultural workers and community health champions to support broad community access to COVID-19 vaccines.
+Opportunities have been provided for Culturally and Linguistically Diverse (CALD) groups and places of worship to host Peninsula Health's pop-up vaccine clinics or have Monash Health's vaccine bus attend meeting locations. •